luigi-sw/LCSoft.ApiKey/LCSoft.ApiKey/readme.md

 ## Setup

-You can use this library with controller and minimal api, as a quick setup for apikey authorization as well as a standard policy for ApiKey Token.
+This library integrates seamlessly with both MVC controllers and minimal APIs.
+Use it for quick API key authorization setup or integrate it as a standard policy for API key authentication.

 ### 1. Add as basic services